vkocubinsky/SublimeTableEditor/README.rst

 -----------------
 License and Price
 -----------------
-Package is distributed by Apache 2.0 License.
+Package is distributed by GPL v 3.0 License.

 -------
 Testing